tmcybers/gmailHack/README.md

 ## Usage

-* Download gmailHack.py from releases area or git clone the repo.
+* Download `gmailHack.py` from *releases area* or git clone the repo, chose opcion "2" and use your own build diccionary attack.
----

-# Recomended way!
+## Recomended way!

-* Download rockyou.txt diccionary from releases area
+* Download both `gmailHack.py` and `rockyou.txt` diccionary from releases area *gmailHack is using rockyou as default diccionary attack*

 **If you use the default diccionary attack simply put rockyou it in the same folder as gmailHack**

->>>>>>> TIP: You can use your own diccionary attack based on the victim's information gatering.
+> TIP: You can use your own diccionary attack based on the victim's information gatering.

 ---